SubbyDK/KickerPlus/README.md

-# KickerPlus for Turtle WoW
+# KickerPlus for WoW 1.12

 ### What is this ?
 Will announce if a interrupt is used.